GlowyGhost/Luauncher/README.md

 ## User Scripts

 Luauncher has lua built in via [mlua](https://github.com/mlua-rs/mlua).
-There are even built in functions too!
+There are even custom functions too!
 There is examples here (Examples haven't been made yet).
 Here is every custom function introduced by Luauncher.

 ```lua
 sleep() --Sleeps for the duration in milliseconds.